As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 It can be something as simple as part of a foot missing, or a picture described in the story conveyed wrong in the illustration.
 These, among many others, were mistakes I found for one of my clients who hired me to oversee this process for him.

-It can even be consistency, maybe how the characters look throughout the story or even the background scenery.
-In one project, the illustrator had molding in some illustrations and none in others where is should have been.
+It can even be consistency.
+How the characters look throughout the story or even the background scenery, for example.
+In one project I did, the illustrator had molding in some illustrations and none in others where is should have been.

-You’ll have to have a keen eye for this stuff, but getting it right is the difference between a good quality product and a poor quality product.
+You’ll have to have a keen eye for these possible pitfalls, but getting it right is the difference between a good quality product and a poor quality product.

 For the illustrations to text review, it’s the same.
 You want to make sure the illustration fits the text per spread.
 Most illustrators get this right, but I’ve come across a few who do make mistakes.